FluffyKillerCat/Anonora/README.md

 - Extract text from scanned PDFs using OCR
 - Redact PII automatically with Microsoft Presidio
 - Generate vector embeddings for semantic search
-- Support for question answering using RAG (coming soon)
+- Support for question answering using RAG
 - Automatically tag and categorize uploaded documents
 - Secure login and permission-based document access